mvt3641/CSV_to_MongoDB/README.md

 # CSV to MongoDB

-upload CSV files to MongoDB for Query
+Upload CSV files to MongoDB for Query